Heavy rains lash Tamil Nadu, Puducherry ahead of Cyclone Fengal landfall

 A Signal 7 indicates that the cyclone is likely to cross the coast near or over the port.
 Signals 5, 6 and 7 indicate danger to the port.

-In view of the cyclone, flight operations at the Chennai airport were shut from 12 pm to 7 pm on Saturday.
+In view of the cyclone, flight operations at the Chennai airport were suspended till 4 am on Sunday.
 “We recommend passengers check with their respective airlines regarding their flights,” the airport authorities said in a statement.

 Schools and colleges in Chennai, Tiruvallur, Kancheepuram and Chengalpattu districts of Tamil Nadu remained closed.